Asa12138/ReporterScore/README.md

 And you should also offer a experimental metadata:

-Format of metadata table:
+#### Format of metadata table:

-- The rows are samples, columns are groups
+- The rownames are samples, columns are groups.
-- The grouping variable can be categories (at least two categories, for differential abundance analysis)
+- The grouping variable can be categories (at least two categories, for differential abundance analysis).
-- The grouping variable can also be multiple time points (for longitudinal analysis)
+- The grouping variable can also be multiple time points (for longitudinal analysis).
-- The grouping variable can also be continuous (for correlation analysis)
+- The grouping variable can also be continuous (for correlation analysis).

 ``` r
 head(metadata)